dilyn-corner/KISS-kde/README.md

 ## KISS-kde with respect to KISS

+### gettext

-__gettext__: I have opted not to include internationalization.
+I have opted not to include internationalization.
 This was done in two parts:

 1) Hobble `ki18n` by removing the `gettext` dependency